16th November 2015.

 The EARLY LEARNER's program was launched in 2015 to immerse younger students in a variety of essential interpersonal skills, stimulated by the experiences of a character called Archie.
 In each lesson, the children help Archie solve the very same social dilemmas that occur in their everyday lives.
 As they do this, through activity, discussion, role-play, games, puzzles and quizzes, they learn how-to express feelings and become a more positive problem solver.

-The first version was first released in 2011 for teachers, school support workers, parents, home schoolers, and a range of allied health professionals, to awaken the social and emotional awareness in youngsters.
+The first version was released in 2011 for teachers, school support workers, parents, home schoolers, and a range of allied health professionals, to awaken the social and emotional awareness in youngsters.
 It quickly became a global phenomenon finding its way into scores of countries, hundreds of schools, charities, government welfare organisations and the private practices of allied health professionals.
-In 2019 we wrote a revised version containing a new Archie story in each chapter.
+Early in 2019 we wrote a revised version containing a new Archie story in each chapter.
 While Archie's exact age is never revealed, he's about 11 years, and faces the same social and emotional challenges that children around this age typically encounter.
+This revised edition will not be available until August, 2019.

 Published in 2019 this is a deep social and emotional teaching resource that has been well received.
 In fact, each chapter can be revisited 3, 4 or 5 times with students.
 Lessons begins with a classic Archie story.
 Archie is about 13 or 14 years old and faces social and emotional issues with the complexities typical for this age group.
 There are 10 chapters in the book and an additional 6 online.
 This version is aimed at middle school aged students and has application in schools and in private practices with allied health professionals.